Ramilito/kubectl.nvim/README.md

 - [x] Deployment view
 - [x] Secrets view
 - [ ] CRDS view
-- [ ] Generic view for dynamic commandsn
+- [ ] Generic view for dynamic commands
 - [ ] Integrate with tooling (such as kubesses or kubediff)

 ## Motivation